-- A. How their business model involves issues of Indigenous and/or tribal peoples' rights, including through their supply chains, contractors and subcontractors, finance, etc.; - B. The names of all Indigenous and/or tribal peoples whose territories (both legally recognized as well as any territories currently under request of legal recognition) in any way overlap with operations or would be directly impacted by them, for example by downstream pollution from oil drilling waste products; - C. All land rights grievances or complaints filed by local communities in the company's areas of operations (for a comparable example, see Land Conflict Watch in India or Environmental Justice Atlas), the company's response, and statements from complainants on how they assess the response; - D. Description of any open processes in which the issuer is seeking to consult with or obtain the consent of Indigenous or tribal peoples that would be impacted by a planned or in-process activity by the issuer, subsidiary, or supplier; - E. List of all consultation processes carried out in the past reporting year, including information on what entity carried out the consultation, and if consent was obtained, how the impacted Indigenous Peoples expressed that consent; - F. List of all legal processes in U.S. and/or foreign jurisdictions related to land rights disputes, consultation or consent processes, or other Indigenous rights matters; - G. List of all relevant environmental social impact assessments assessing the environmental and human rights impacts of operations on Indigenous and tribal peoples in accordance with international frameworks and best practices; - H. A list of all projects undertaken by the issuer or subsidiaries that require the relocation of Indigenous and/or tribal communities, including all compensation, monetary or otherwise, provided in exchange for relocation; and - I. A list of all payments or related expenditures made by the registrant to address and/or repair past harm.
+- A. How their business model involves issues of Indigenous and/or tribal peoples' rights, including through their supply chains, contractors and subcontractors, finance, etc.; - B. The names of any and all Indigenous and/or tribal peoples whose territories (both legally recognized as well as any territories currently under request of legal recognition) in any way overlap with operations or would be directly impacted by them, for example by downstream pollution from oil drilling waste products; - C. Any and all land rights grievances or complaints filed by local communities in the company's areas of operations (for a comparable example, see Land Conflict Watch in India or Environmental Justice Atlas), the company's response, and statements from complainants on how they assess the response; - D. Description of any open processes in which the issuer is seeking to consult with or obtain the consent of Indigenous or tribal peoples that would be impacted by a planned or in-process activity by the issuer, subsidiary, or supplier; - E. List of any and all consultation processes carried out in the past reporting year, including information on what entity carried out the consultation, and if consent was obtained, how the impacted Indigenous Peoples expressed that consent; - F. List of any and all legal processes in U.S. and/or foreign jurisdictions related to land rights disputes, consultation or consent processes, or other Indigenous rights matters; and - G. A list of any and all projects undertaken by the issuer or subsidiaries that require the relocation of Indigenous and/or tribal communities, including any and all compensation, monetary or otherwise, provided in exchange for relocation.